ximenavm7/ximenavm7/README.md

 ### About me

-- 💻 I'm an undergrad Computer Science engineer at University of Las Américas Puebla
+- 💻 I'm a Computer Science engineer from Universidad de Las Américas Puebla
+- 🔭 I’m currently working with MLH as an Admission Specialist for their fellowship program
 - 👾 My dream is to work as a game developer
-- 🌱 I'm currently learning about Production Engineering at MLH
+- 🌱 I'm currently learning about Game Development with Unreal Engine 5
 - 📫 How to reach me: Send me an email at ximevzquez@gmail.com

 <p><img align="center" src="https://github-readme-stats.vercel.app/api?username=ximenavm7&show_icons=true&locale=en" alt="Ximena" /></p>